codejake/k12sec/README.md

 I'm starting fresh and I'm not sure where this is going yet.
 I welcome pull requests.

-- `*-yolo*.txt` files are for going scorched earth.
+- `*yolo*.txt` files are for going scorched earth.
 It is not recommended to use them without understanding the implications.
 -